 - Is accessible transportation available if transportation is arranged for other participants?

-This checklist was field-tested at more than twenty postsecondary institutions nationwide (see www.uw.edu/doit/Brochures/Academics/admin.html).
-The results of a nationwide survey to test face-validity checklist items led to further refinement of the checklist.
-To increase the usefulness of this working document, send suggestions to email@example.com.
+This checklist was field-tested at more than twenty postsecondary institutions nationwide (see the study for more information).
+The results of a nationwide survey to test face-validity of checklist items led to further refinement of the checklist.
+To increase the usefulness of this working document, send suggestions to firstname.lastname@example.org.

 - Do not interact with a person’s guide dog or service dog unless you have received permission to do so.